xicri/genshin-dictionary/README.md

 ## Development

-Genshin Dictionary is a static website based on Nuxt 2.
+Genshin Dictionary is a website based on Nuxt 3.
 You may need experience in (or need to learn) following technology stack to contribute this project:

 - JavaScript (ES2015+)
-- Nuxt 2
+- Nuxt 3
-- Vue 2 (Composition API)
+- Vue 3 (Composition API)
 - Scss (Understanding for BEM is required)

 ### Requirements